letsencrypt/acme-spec/draft-barnes-acme.md

 : The public key of the account key pair, encoded as a JSON Web Key object {{I-D.ietf-jose-json-web-key}}.

 contact (optional, array of string):
 : An array of URIs that the server can use to contact the client for issues related to this authorization.
-For example, the server may wish to notify the client about server-initiated revocation, or check with the client on future authorizations (see the "recoveryContact" challenge type).
+For example, the server may wish to notify the client about server-initiated revocation.

 recoveryToken (optional, string):
 : An opaque token that the client can present to demonstrate that it participated in a prior authorization transaction.